pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/json.md

 * If an application includes `Packet` objects it MAY omit `Frames`.

-* An application MAY choose not to populate the human-readable `Name` fields in data types such as `Curve` and `algorithm`.
+* An application MAY choose not to populate the human-readable `Name` fields in data types such as `Algorithm`.

 The schema does however impose some restrictions: